Searching for Suffolk’s environmental superstars

 “As I travel around the county, I’ve been fortunate to meet some amazing people and businesses who are doing things, great and small, to make a difference.
 I’ve just made a visit to Birchwood Primary School in Martlesham, who were previous award winners, where the kids are involved in so many eco-friendly projects.
 They grow produce for their own school meals, keep chickens and involve the local community as well.
 They are a real inspiration and should be extremely proud that they’re making a difference in Martlesham and Suffolk.”

 Stephen Cloke, Headteacher at Birchwood Primary School, said:

 “Birchwood is proud that environmental issues are a highly valued and integral part of our school’s curriculum.
 We are able to achieve this through the global Eco-Schools programme.

 “We encourage pupils to be passionate about our environment and to be active ambassadors for reducing unnecessary waste by recycling what we use into something practical and useful.

 “The pupils lead school assemblies, share current environmental topics and lead various eco-related projects, such as involving the whole school in an art project to raise awareness of the effects of plastics in our oceans.
 They have now created a permanent and impressive sculpture of a pod of porpoise surrounded by a shoal of fish, made from recycled wire and single use plastics.”

 The awards are a chance to shine a light on anyone who inspires others to make Suffolk a better place for its residents and its wildlife.
 This could be someone in your workplace who has persuaded you to ditch single-use coffee cups for a reusable mug, or an organisation which has transformed its business operations to be carbon-neutral.
-Nominations for the Creating the Greenest County awards are now open and close on Thursday 25 April 2019.
+Nominations for the Creating the Greenest County awards are now open and close on Monday 20 May 2019 (deadline extended).